jakeswenson/rust-tink/README.md

 # rust-tink

-A Rust encryption library compatible with google tink (or at least thats the plan)
+A Rust encryption library compatible with [google/tink] (or at least that's the plan)

+> Note: This is still in very very early stages

+#